2046 W. Division Street,

 Later renamed the San Juan Theatre, as its name might suggest, it featured Spanish-language films.

-In its last years, the theater had one final name change, as the Alameda Theatre, and presented both Spanish-language films, as well as live stage entertainment.
+In its last years, the theatre had one final name change, as the Alameda Theatre, and presented both Spanish-language films, as well as live stage entertainment.

-Unfortunately, in 1991, one of the West Town neighborhood’s most beloved old and longest-surviving movie houses was torn down.
+Unfortunately, in 1991, one of the West Town neighborhood’s most beloved old and longest-surviving movie houses was closed and torn down.

 Just login to your account and subscribe to this theater